Email Coach Hammer

-Dan Hammer completed his 18th season on the baseball coaching staff at the University of Delaware in 2014 and his ninth as associate head coach under Jim Sherman.
+Dan Hammer completed his 20th season on the baseball coaching staff at the University of Delaware in 2016 and his 11th as associate head coach under Jim Sherman.

 In 2003, Hammer was selected as an AFLAC National Assistant Coach of the Year Award recipient by a panel of judges from Scholastic Coach and Athletic Director Magazine.
 This award recognizes those coaches based on longevity, expertise, contributions to the school and community and special achievements throughout their careers.

 Hammer has played an important part in the program's success since joining the staff in 1997.
 Delaware has posted a combined record of 635-464 (.578) since his arrival, winning four consecutive America East Conference titles and making four NCAA Regional Tournament appearances from 1998-2001.
 He has helped lead 16 teams to winning records, including 12 that have won 30 or more games.

 In past seasons, the program has made a jump into the top-50 in the NCAA Division I RPI (Rated Percentage Index).
 In 2002, the program's first in the Colonial Athletic Association (CAA), the Blue Hens finished the season with a record of 35-22, finishing with an RPI ranking of 45th in the country.
 In 2001, the team posted a record of 45-15 and advanced to the Columbus, Ohio Regional Tournament, finishing with an RPI ranking of 32nd in the country.

 Regarded as one of the region's top infield instructors, Hammer has had several of his infielders drafted into professional baseball.
 In 2006, Delaware was among the top offensive teams in NCAA Division I, ranking No. 1 nationally in home runs/game, doubles/game, and slugging percentage.